Devyn Galindo

-Devyn Galindo (pronouns: they/their) is a two-spirit artist and filmmaker based in Los Angeles.
+Devyn Galindo (pronouns: they/their) is a two-spirit artist and filmmaker.
 Their multidisciplinary practice includes filmmaking, photography, installation, and sculpture, addressing themes of pre-colonial gender systems and the reclamation of ancestral knowledge across the Latine diaspora.

 Biography

 Galindo was born in Orange, California and lived throughout the American south and midwest.
 Their family roots span the southwest United States from Texas to California.
 Galindo began experimenting with film photography at the age of 13.
 Galindo received a bachelor's degree in Photography from the Brooks Institute of Photography located in Santa Barbara, California in 2009.
 Influenced by previous movements of the 1960s and 1970s, they seek to hold space for contemporary narratives of queer people of color and the LGBTQIA+ community.

 Inspirations for Galindo include photographers Laura Aguilar and Catherine Opie.

 Galindo's work has been featured in Vogue showcasing portraits of the Los Angeles Pride Parade in 2018.